TheBigRoomXXL/tinyfeed/README.md

 The CLI app is design to work with basic pipelining and stdout redirections.

-Tinyfeed expect a list of space or carriage-return separated feeds urls as argument.
+Tinyfeed expect a list of whitespace separated feeds urls as argument.
+Lines can be commented out with a `#` at the start.

 ```
 Usage: